Updated on October 24th, 2024 by Aristofanis Papadatos

 Competitive Advantages & Recession Performance

-As mentioned above, the upstream segment generates over 50% of its total EBITDA, with natural gas comprising roughly 90% of the total output.
+As mentioned above, the upstream segment of National Fuel Gas generates 50% of its total EBITDA, with natural gas comprising roughly 90% of the total output.
 It is evident that the company is highly sensitive to the price of natural gas.
 This sensitivity was apparent in 2015 and 2016 when the price of natural gas collapsed, and the company posted hefty losses.

 On the other hand, thanks to its vertically integrated business model, National Fuel Gas is more resilient to downturns than most oil and gas producers, as its midstream and utility businesses provide a strong buffer during downturns.